 Also, the Fiscal Control and Internal Auditing Act (30 ILCS 10/3001) requires all State agencies to establish and maintain a system, or systems, of internal fiscal and administrative controls to provide assurance funds, property, and other assets and resources are safeguarded against waste, loss, unauthorized use and misappropriation and maintain accountability over the State's resources.

-Further, the Office's Security Administration Guide (Guide) requires the users' supervisor to provide approvals for access and also requires separated users' access be terminated on the last date of employment.
+Further, the Office's Security Administration Guide (Guide) requires the users' supervisor to provide approvals for access.
 In addition, the Office is to periodically review users' access.